dapetcu21/defold-fmod/CONTRIBUTE.md

 ## Updating FMOD to a newer version

 This just boils down to downloading all the FMOD distributions and copying the libraries to the appropriate locations.
-On HTML5 one extra step is required:
+On HTML5, use the upstream W32 distribution:

 ```
-emar rcs path/to/libfmodstudio.bc fmod/lib/web/libfmodstudio.a
+cp path_to_fmodstudioapi/api/studio/lib/upstream/w32/fmodstudio.a  fmod/lib/web/libfmodstudio.a
 ```